bgvit/cars-api-kotlin/README.md

 - Clone this project;
 - Go in your IDE, import the project;
-- Wait maven to do its magic
+- Wait maven to do its magic;
+- All data was stored in H2;
-- SpringbootRun!
+- So, do SpringbootRun!